BurakKontas/DiscordClone/README.md

 ### Prerequisites

-- .NET Core SDK
+- .NET Core SDK (Min.
+Version 8)
 - Docker (optional, for running Elasticsearch)
+- Visual Studio (Min.
+Version 17.9)
+- .NET Aspire

 ### Steps

 1. Clone this repository.
-2. Navigate to each service directory (`CenterService`, `MessageService`, `AuthService`) and run `dotnet build` to build the projects.
+2. Navigate to `Discord.AppHost` and run `dotnet build` to build the projects.
-3. Optionally, set up and run Elasticsearch for the `MessageService`.
-4. Start each service using `dotnet run` or by running the Docker containers (if configured).
+3. Start `Discord.AppHost` service using `dotnet run` or by running the Docker containers (if configured).

 ## Usage